Bleckley County, Georgia

-Bleckley County is a county located in the central portion of the U.S. state of Georgia.
+Bleckley County is a county located in the southern portion of the U.S. state of Georgia.
 As of the 2020 census, the population was 12,583.
 The county seat is Cochran.

 History

 The county was named for Logan Edwin Bleckley, a soldier and Justice of the Supreme Court of Georgia.
 The state constitutional amendment to create the county was proposed by the Georgia General Assembly on July 30, 1912, and ratified November 5, 1912.
 Bleckley County was formerly home to Middle Georgia College, the oldest two-year public college in the nation.
 In 2013 it merged with Macon State College to become Middle Georgia State University.

 Bleckley County High School made news in March 2010 for allowing a same-sex couple to attend its senior prom, after another same-sex couple in Mississippi were denied attendance at another senior prom.

 Government

 Bleckley County is one of eight remaining counties in Georgia that operates under a sole commissioner form of government, with a single county commissioner acting as the county executive and legislative branches.
-The current County Commissioner is Mike Davis, the Sheriff is Kris Coody, the Fire Chief is Matt Kelley, the Clerk of Superior Court is Dianne C. Brown, the Tax Commissioner is Paige Baggs, and the Probate Judge is Hon.
+The current County Commissioner is Mike Davis, the Sheriff is Daniel Cape, the Fire Chief is Brock Wilcher, the Clerk of Superior Court is Dianne C. Brown, the Tax Commissioner is Paige Baggs, and the Probate Judge is Hon.
 Jonathan Fordham.

 Bleckly County's sole commissioner form of government was discussed in Holder v.
 Hall, decided by the United States Supreme Court on June 30, 1994.